braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/user_import.md

 - Custom attributes are custom to your business.
 For example, a travel booking app may have a custom attribute called `last_destination_searched`.

 {% alert important %}
-When importing customer data, the column headers you use must map exactly to the default user attributes.
+When importing customer data, the column headers you use must exactly match the spelling and capitalization of default user attributes.
 Otherwise, Braze will automatically create a custom attribute on that user’s profile.
 {% endalert %}

 Braze accepts user data in the standard CSV format from files up to 100MB in size.
 Refer to the sections above for CSV templates.